 We made the decision to go ahead and do it right at the beginning of the year, so I was all set with my plan – I’d paint the bed black since we loved his black crib so much, we had some cute polka dot bedding picked out…we were good to go.
 I was literally walking out the door to pick up the bed from IKEA when I mentioned to Jackson what I was doing.
 He said, “Okay, but let’s not paint the bed black.”

 Well, crap.
 Three-year-olds actually have opinions on these sorts of things, don’t they?

-We searched far and wide for a bed to use in his room, and in the end we decided to go with this one from IKEA in a twin.
-Our original plan was to find something on Craigslist to make over, and we were really dedicated to that plan but despite me checking every single day for weeks we just couldn’t find anything we loved.
+We searched far and wide for a bed to use in his room, and in the end, we decided to go with the IKEA TARVA bed in a twin.
+Our original plan was to find something on Craigslist, and we were really dedicated to that plan but despite me checking every single day for weeks we just couldn’t find anything we loved.
 We were both holding out for something in a similar style to his Jenny Lind crib, but without the Jenny Lind price point.
 One night I was feeling particularly frustrated, and I was browsing IKEA’s beds for the millionth time hoping something would stick out at me, and I paused at this one to stare at it for a while.
 I felt like it had some potential, but I didn’t love it as it was.